camarguinho/eda-challenge/README.md

 For prod mode you should have deployed the Apache Kafka and Service Registry services in your OpenShift cluster.
 You will need to configure the Quarkus Application to connect such services.

-Now you should be ready to run the boostraped application.
+Now you should be ready to run the bootstrapped application.
 The dev mode is an awesome mode that Quarkus has that allows you to write code and get the result of your changes without having to restart the application at all.